mehdi-IST/PyOFE-API/README.md

 Required Python libraries:
 pip install requests tkinter

-Use the GUI to:
-Select an .hdf5 file.
+Use the GUI to: Select an .hdf5 file.
 Choose server settings and function definitions.
 Execute the process using the Run button.

-View results:
-Open the downloaded folder.
+View results:Open the downloaded folder.
 Display All.pdf or explore parameters extracted from the JSON file.

-License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-##Contact
+Contact
 For any questions or feedback, please contact:

 Muhammad Muntazir Mehdi